Fraih001/programming_ecto/README.md

 ++ Ecto uses migrations to create and alter tables in the DB
 ++ A migration is a set of commands, created in Elixir, that contains the instructions for the changes you want to make
 ++ The easiest way to create a new migration is to use the mix task that Ecto provides: mix ecto.gen.migration.
+++ Ecto will always create a primary key column called id unless you instruct it not to
 ++